Jabez Melville Smith

-Jabez Melville Smith (born August 10, 1843 - ?) was a doctor and state representative in Mississippi.
+Jabez Melville Smith (born August 10, 1843 - ?) was a medical doctor and state representative in Mississippi.
 He was elected to represent Yalobusha County in the Mississippi House of Representatives in 1903.
 Smith married and had several children.

+Life

 James Osborn Jeffreys Smith and Martha née Calloway Smith were his parents.
 Smith served in the Confederate Army and then graduated from Missouri Medical College in 1870.
 He was a Democrat, Methodist, and a member of the masons.
 He married Elizabeth Gibbs and had eight children.